 We recognize the valuable skills and experience you offer, such as:

 - Team building and leadership training

 - The ability to adapt and act quickly

 - The ability to thrive in a diverse workforce

 We're able to successfully match your talents to specific job categories at Aetna, a CVS Health Company.
 This helps make your transition to a new civilian career much easier.

 - Project management

-Coming to Aetna: A rewarding career move
+Coming to Aetna, a CVS Health Company: A rewarding career move